tejalsakore/python/lecture-11/lecture-11.md

 else :
   print("B is greater than to A ")
 ```
+⚙️ Output:
-💻Above code will result as : A is greater than B
+>A is greater than B

 #### 💡Difference between = and == operators in Python